jasonbot/weblog/content/weblog/tailwind.md

 description = "I Like Tailwind, I went through stages"
 +++

-I've been using [the Tailwind CSS Framework](https://tailwindcss.com/) for abut two and a half years (as of July 2025) for my personal projects, and I used it professionally in my time at [unstructured](https://unstructured.io/) as well.
+I've been using [the Tailwind CSS Framework](https://tailwindcss.com/) for about two and a half years (as of July 2025) for my personal projects, and I used it professionally in my time at [unstructured](https://unstructured.io/) as well.
 In all, I think it's a good thing.
 However, I don't find myself thinking I'd use it for new projects at this point: I believe I have outgrown it.
 Here is a short story.

 # Tailwind as Style Guide